 Motor– 500-watt brushless rear-hub motor with 5 levels of pedal help

-Other Features: Aluminum frame, puncture-resistant tires, mechanical disk brakes, integrated headlight.
+Other Functions: Aluminum frame, puncture-resistant tires, mechanical disk brakes, incorporated headlight.

-The majority of the parts appear to be unbranded or are brands I have actually never heard of, besides the Shimano gears, which is to be expected for a commuter ebike at this rate point (Hiboy offers this bike for in between $1,300 and $1,400 depending upon if there is a sale).
-That being said, all of the parts appear to be strong quality and you could upgrade the components if you wanted to make it a more high-end ride.
+The majority of the parts seem to be unbranded or are brand names I have actually never ever become aware of, besides the Shimano gears, which is to be expected for a commuter ebike at this cost point (Hiboy offers this bike for in between $1,300 and $1,400 depending on if there is a sale).
+That being said, all of the parts seem to be solid quality and you could update the parts if you wished to make it a more high-end flight.